Skip to content

 routers All routers available router_*

-hosts Servers and users connected *_server, attacker, benign, pc_admin, pc_*
+hosts Servers and users connected *_server, attacker, benign, pc-admin, pc_*

 Kinds